dmachard/go-dnscollector/docs/loggers/logger_dnstap.md

 * `overwrite-identity`: (boolean) overwrite original identity
 * `buffer-size`: (integer) how many DNS messages will be buffered before being sent
 * `chan-buffer-size`: (integer) channel buffer size used on incoming dns message, number of messages before to drop it.
-* `extended-extra-field`: (boolen) Extend the DNStap message by incorporating additional transformations, such as filtering and ATags, into the extra field.
+* `extended-support`: (boolen) Extend the DNStap message by incorporating additional transformations, such as filtering and ATags, into the extra field.

 Default values: